NordicHPC/envkernel/README.md

    the module is prefixed with `-`, it is actually unloaded (this is a Lmod feature).

 * `--purge`: Purge all modules before loading the new modules.
+This can be safer, because sometimes users may automatically load modules from their `.bashrc` which will cause failures if you try to load conflicting ones.

 ## How it works